espressif/esp-faq/docs/en/software-framework/wifi.rst

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - Different Wi-Fi country codes need to be set for different countries.
   - The default country code configuration can be used for most countries, but it is not compatible with some special cases.
 The default country code is ``CHINA {.cc="CN", .schan=1, .nchan=13, policy=WIFI_COUNTRY_POLICY_AUTO}``.
-While in the ESP-IDF v5.0 or later version, the dafualt one has been changed to ``"01" (world safe mode) {.cc="01", .schan=1, .nchan=11, .policy=WIFI_COUNTRY_POLICY_AUTO}）``.
+While in the ESP-IDF v5.0 or later version, the default one has been changed to ``"01" (world safe mode) {.cc="01", .schan=1, .nchan=11, .policy=WIFI_COUNTRY_POLICY_AUTO}）``.
 Since channels 12 and 13 are passively scanned by default, they do not violate the regulations of most countries.
 Besides, the country code of the ESP product is automatically adapted to the router that it is connected to.
 When disconnected from the router, it automatically goes back to the default country code.

   .. note::